dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 With the boards related components installed, and the boards themselves partially assembled, the next step is to prepare the MCU shield and finalize the electronics of the keyboard.
 {: .text-justify}

-**TODO** add links.
-This build (showcase 1)uses an Elite C as MCU, with the Shield v2.
+This <a href="#showcase-1">build (showcase 1)</a> uses an Elite C as MCU, with the Shield v2.
-Meanwhile, the earlier build (showcase 2) actually uses a v1 shield.
+Meanwhile, the earlier <a href="#showcase-2">build (showcase 2)</a> actually uses a Shield v1.
 The Shield v2 enables easier and cleaner installation.
-Namely, unlike the v1, the shield has holes for all the pins that come from the MCU, and the ribbon cables do not have to be soldered directly onto the Elite C MCU.
+Namely, unlike the v1, the shield has holes for all the pins that come from the MCU, and the ribbon cables do not have to be soldered directly onto the Elite C.
 {: .text-justify}
 <figure class="one">
     <a href="/assets/projects/charybdis_build/showcase1/3_6_elite_c/shield_v2_sockets_pin.JPG"><img src="/assets/projects/charybdis_build/showcase1/3_6_elite_c/shield_v2_sockets_pin.JPG"></a>
     <figcaption>Shield v2 with the necessary header sockets, as well as the pins.</figcaption>
 </figure>
-**TODO**: Maybe add pics for the Shield v1.
-But might induce some confusion.

 In this build, the MCU is socketed instead of directly soldered to the shield.
 This would allow easier repair, when the USB C port breaks for example, or when re-using the MCU in other keyboard build.